zebscripts/AFK-Daily/README.md

 ## Supported Platforms
 There are **three different platforms** where you're able to run this script, namely your **personal Android device**, as well as two Android emulators: [**Bluestacks**](https://www.bluestacks.com/) and [**Nox**](https://www.bignox.com/). iOS will never be a thing, there's no need to ask for it (just install Bluestacks instead).

 Which one you want to use is up to you.
 Keep in mind that AFK Arena saves chat messages locally on your device, so if you use an emulator and switch between your devices often, your chat might look a bit messy.
-Personally, I recommend either your personal device or Bluestacks, as Nox has worse performance compared to Bluestacks and worse compatibility with this script.
+Personally, I recommend either your personal device or Bluestacks, as Nox has worse compatibility with this script.

 ## Requirements & Installation
 There are quite a few requirements in order to run this script.
 In a perfect world this all works flawlessly, but we're not in a perfect world, so be prepared for some hic-ups here and there...